Top News in NYC & Tri-State Update June 29:

 NYCOTC has added a Coronavirus category to stay up to date

-The Statue of Liberty and Ellis Island have been closed by the National Park Service.
+The Statue of Liberty and Ellis Island remain closed by the National Park Service.

 NYC has banned shared rides with strangers from app-based services.